Tuesday, June 11, 2024

 Wet Work by Philip Nutman (1993): Too Tough to Die

 In 1993, in my early 20s, I was working in a giant chain bookstore known as BookStar in Cary, NC.
-It wasn't a bad place to work, basically a Barnes and Noble (who eventually bought and then closed down the store), although the guys had to wear ties and dress pants, like it was fucking church.
+It was basically a Barnes and Noble (who eventually bought, rearranged, and then closed down the store), guys had to wear ties and dress pants, like it was fucking church.
 Several of my coworkers were horror fiction fans, both of the modern and classic variety, and we wasted many a working hour talking about the genre while ignoring our shelving duties.
 At this time the horror mass-market paperback boom was beginning its downhill swing, although I well recall the publication of many a serious title around then: Animals by Skipp n' Spector, Lost Souls by Poppy Z. Brite, After Age by Yvonne Navarro, Skin by Kathe Koja, as well as the continuing titles from the Dell/Abyss line.
 And in June came Wet Work, published by Jove Books, the first novel from young British author and journalist Philip Nutman.

 I already knew the author's name from various Fangoria articles as well as a few of his short stories.
 They were good, smart, effective, and I remember shelving fresh new copies of Wet Work and thinking it might be worth a read.
 The critical blurbs came not from, you know, the newspaper reviewers but from fellow horror scribes like Clive Barker, Kathe Koja, Douglas E. WinterNancy A. Collins, Skipp n' Spector themselves, and Stephen King as well (although we've learned how unreliable a King quote can be).
 All a good sign to me!